fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 };
 ```

-With this material you should be able to complete the rest of this part's exercises.
+With this material, you should be able to complete the rest of this part's exercises.
 When in doubt, try reading the existing code to find clues on how to proceed!

 </div>